This commentary was written a very long time ago so caveat lector.

 Huh?, you say.
 Okay, here is what I mean.
 We played a handful of Witches’ Brews over the last year or two, and most of them left a lot to be desired.
 More than that — most of them were just plain awful.
 One, and only one, lived up to the hype that surrounds the record.
 It was so big and so powerful that I would have had no trouble ranking it with the five best sounding classical recordings I’ve ever heard.
 It was a real WOW moment when the needle hit the groove on that one.

 As for the music, I have long held that the Danse Macabre on this album is the best performance of it ever put to tape.
-I probably still agree with that [not anymore, here’s a better one], but so much of the material on this record is amazingly good that that’s actually kind of a left-handed compliment.
-The entire side 2 is outstanding from start to finish: the excerpt from Pictures at an Exhibition and the complete A Night on Bare Mountain are both played with a kind of energy and requisite orchestral technical quality that makes these pieces come alive right in your living room.
+I probably still agree with that, but so much of the material on this record is amazingly good that that’s actually kind of a left-handed compliment.
+The entire side one is outstanding from start to finish: the excerpt from Pictures at an Exhibition and the complete A Night on Bare Mountain are both played with a kind of energy and requisite orchestral technical quality that makes these pieces come alive right in your living room.